 Overview

-Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique that involves passing current through an insulated coil placed against the scalp ( Figure 1 )..
+Transcranial Magnetic Stimulation (TMS) is a non-invasive brain stimulation technique that involves passing current through an insulated coil placed against the scalp ( Figure 1 ).
 A brief magnetic field is created by current in the coil, and because of the physical process of induction, this leads to a current in the nearby neural tissue.
 Depending on the duration, frequency, and magnitude of these magnetic pulses, the underlying neural circuitry can be affected in many different ways.
 Here, we demonstrate the technique of single-pulse TMS, in which one brief magnetic pulse is used to stimulate the neocortex.

 One observable effect of TMS is that it can produce muscle twitches when applied over the motor cortex.
 Due to the somatotopic organization of the motor cortex, different muscles can be targeted depending on the precise placement of the coil.
 The electrical signals that cause these muscle twitches, called motor evoked potentials, or MEPs, can be recorded and quantified by electrodes placed on the skin over the targeted muscle.
 The amplitude of MEPs can be interpreted to reflect the underlying excitability of the motor cortex; for example, when the motor cortex is activated, observed MEPs are larger.

-In this experiment, based on a study originally performed by Fadiga and colleagues1 and since replicated by many others2, we use single-pulse TMS to test the excitability of motor cortex during action observation.
+In this experiment, based on a study originally performed by Fadiga and colleagues1 and since replicated by many others,2 we use single-pulse TMS to test the excitability of motor cortex during action observation.
 It is known that motor cortex can be activated not only when we move, but when we watch others perform movements.
 A common interpretation of this phenomenon is that it reflects a simulation process that may play a role in the understanding of others’ actions.
 Here we will record MEPs evoked by TMS over the primary motor cortex while subjects observe the movements of others compared with control stimuli.

 Procedure